-One of the most common workplace accidents are fatalities and injuries as a result of slips, trips, and falls, according to the UK’s Health and Safety Executive (HSE).
+One of the most common workplace accidents is fatalities and injuries as a result of slips, trips, and falls, according to the UK’s Health and Safety Executive (HSE).
 Often, companies are investigated and fined hundred to hundreds of thousands of pounds for failing to acknowledge unsafe work environments and safeguarding against preventable accidents.
-Here is the must do list for health and safety in the workplace.
+Here is the must-do list for health and safety in the workplace.

 Listen to your employees when they tell you what they need to keep safe, so it may be slip-resistant footwear, it may be a more comfortable uniform, a new type of hard hat suspension, or a better-designed office chair.
-Listen to employee needs to help reduce workplace accidents and long term health effects.
+Listening to employees needs to help reduce workplace accidents and long-term health effects.